jbuitt/nwws-python-client/README.md

 # nwws-python-client

 This is a simple product download client for the NWWS-OI ([NOAA Weather Wire Service](http://www.nws.noaa.gov/nwws/) Open Interface) written in Python.
 The NOAA Weather Wire Service is a satellite data collection and dissemination system operated by the [National Weather Service](http://weather.gov), which was established in October 2000.
 Its purpose is to provide state and federal government, commercial users, media and private citizens with timely delivery of meteorological, hydrological, climatological and geophysical information.

-This client was developed and tested on [Ubuntu 22.04](http://ubuntu.com) using Python v3.10 and makes use of the [sleekxmpp](https://github.com/fritzy/SleekXMPP) Python library for connecting to the NWWS-2 OI XMPP-based server.
+This client was developed and tested on [Ubuntu 22.04](http://ubuntu.com) using Python v3.10 and makes use of the [slixmpp](https://slixmpp.readthedocs.io/en/latest/) Python library for connecting to the NWWS OI XMPP-based server.

 ## How do I run it?

-It's now super simple to run this using [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/).
+It's now super simple to run this using [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/)!
 However, you'll need to first create a config file, documented below.

 Once you have your config.json file created, create the directory that you'll save products to (e.g. `products`):